quicwg/ops-drafts/draft-ietf-quic-applicability.md

 Stream prioritization is not exposed to either the network or the receiver.
-Prioritization is managed by the sender, and the QUIC transport should provide an interface for applications to prioritize streams {{!QUIC}}.
+Prioritization is managed by the sender, and the QUIC transport should provide an interface for applications to prioritize streams {{QUIC}}.
 Applications can implement their own prioritization scheme on top of QUIC: an application protocol that runs on top of QUIC can define explicit messages for signaling priority, such as those defined for HTTP/2; it can define rules